Should you remove your cavity wall insulation?

 - Failed damp proof course.

 - The wrong type of insulation material used for the property location.
 Certain properties, especially coastal, are not always suitable for every type of insulation.
 Closed cell, water resistant/proof insulation should be used in these situations, dependent on the wind driven rain index for you area.

 - Poor property maintenance.
 This can be anything from; not adequately maintaining guttering, or letting the external walls fall into a bad state of repair.

-- Or, voids have appeared due to building works, or home improvements.
+- Voids have appeared due to building works, or home improvements.

 Once certain types of insulation are wet, it becomes difficult, if not impossible to dry out.
-This produces cold bridging with the property, which can result in higher energy bill, a colder property, damp and mold growth.
+This produces cold bridging within the property, which can result in higher energy bill, a colder property, damp and mold growth.
 All of which can have a negative health effects for both the resident and the property, including potentially rusting the wall ties, which contribute to the structural integrity of the inner and outer walls.